anaai/anaai/README.md

 Redis is used as a messaging queue and postgres is used as the result db.

 ### Client
+Frontend application for interracting with the platform.
+Allows user's to pay for generating images and shows their gallery of generated images.
 Fronted application implemented in [React](https://reactjs.org/).

 ## Requirements